 What Causes Cellulite?

-Although the causes of cellulite are not well understood, there are several factors that have been proven to be at play:
+Although the causes of cellulite are not well understood, there are several factors that have been proven to have an influence:

 - Excess fatty tissue